joeyjoseph/ResearchRAG/INSTALL_AND_SETUP.md

 ### 1. Configure paths

-Open `Scripts/config.ini` and set the `[paths]` section to match the folder structure you decided on above:
+Open `Scripts/config.ini` and set the `[paths]` section to match the folder structure you decided on in Step 1:

 ```ini
 [paths]